-44 Proceedings for academic misconduct
+44 Proceedings for student academic misconduct

-- (1) The dean of each faculty must establish one or more academic misconduct committees to implement academic misconduct requirements. - (2) The composition of any academic misconduct committee must include at least one student nominated by the recognised student organisation. - (3) Subject to (2) the Board may set in policy the composition of academic misconduct committees. - (4) Notwithstanding requirements set in this Section or policy made under this Section, the Board President may vary the composition of an academic misconduct committee. - (5) A student appearing before an academic misconduct committee may bring a specified support person who may not be a legal practitioner.
+(1) The dean of each faculty must establish one or more student academic misconduct committees to implement student academic misconduct requirements.

-- (6) The Board may set requirements for proceedings of the academic misconduct committee including requirements relating to: - (a) allegations; - (b) hearings; and - (c) notification of allegations and hearings.
+- (2) The composition of any student academic misconduct committee must include at least one student nominated by the recognised student organisation. - (3) Subject to (2) the Board may set in policy the composition of student academic misconduct committees. - (4) Notwithstanding requirements set in this Section or policy made under this Section, the Board President may vary the composition of a student academic misconduct committee. - (5) A student appearing before a student academic misconduct committee may bring a specified support person who may not be a legal practitioner. - (6) The Board may set requirements for proceedings of the student academic misconduct committee including requirements relating to: - (a) allegations; - (b) hearings; and - (c) notification of allegations and hearings.